Birmingham Pride Accessibility Policy: 2021

 This year we are offering an accessible parade route in addition to the regular route.

-This will be a shorter, quieter route suitable for participants with mobility issues and sensory needs.
 The accessible parade will take a shorter route, cutting through the main concourse of Grand Central Station.
 This route will be pedestrian only (not including scooters or motorised wheelchairs), loudspeakers or noisemakers such as whistles are banned.
 Personal music players i.e. phone or bluetooth speakers are permitted, and we also expect the crowd to greet you loudly, so please prepare for some level of noise.

-You can find changing place toilets on site.
+There are changing place toilets near Victoria Square.
 We would recommend using them before the parade starts as it is difficult to leave and rejoin.

 Dogs are welcome during the parade and throughout the festival.
 Water bowls and shaded areas will be available in the disabled viewing area and at the Community green area.

-Videos will then be released after the festival with captions and audio descriptions available.
+Videos will therefore be recorded and released after the festival with captions and audio descriptions available.
 The Parade will also be live-streamed.
 This will all be available @Birminghampride21 on Instagram.

 Travel Guide and Map